good-point-lab/Java-R-wrapper-lib/README.md

 DataAnalysis
 ============

-A Java-based example for building data analysis tools
+Java-based data analysis scaffolding

 Introduction

-This is a project-skeleton for configuration and integration of components related to data analysis.
+This is a project template for configuring and integrating data analysis components.
 It utilizes the Spring framework, R engine, JDBC/ORM data access, and RESTful web services.
 The code is functional, but in essence it is a starting point to build upon.
 Support for Hadoop framework will follow.

 Details

-The code is developed in NetBeans IDE and tested with Tomcat server, R Rserve package, and MySql DB.
-For test data, R Iris dataset is used.
-It could be loaded to the DB with one of the supplyed unit tests.
-Before loading create a table decribed in the unit test.
-Also edit the properties and log configuration files accordingly.
+The code is developed in the NetBeans IDE and tested with Tomcat server, R Rserve package, and MySql.
+For test data, the R Iris dataset is used.
+It can be loaded into the DB with one of the supplied unit tests.
+Before loading, create a table as specifyed in the SQL script.
+Also, edit the properties and log configuration files accordingly.

 License

 MIT License